 Jane: No, I’m a little good but not great.

-Jon: No your great, you won the dojo tournament last month.
+Jon: No you're great, you won the dojo tournament last month.

 Me: How often do you guys train?